 As patients leave a hospital or a clinic, a discharge planner works to create a plan that ensures their long-term health needs are met.

 Family Support Worker

 Working on behalf of governmental and social services agencies, family support workers develop relationships with families to help them navigate difficult situations.
 This could involve assisting with social service assistance applications or guiding them through complex everyday processes, such as personal and financial paperwork.

 In coordination with a mental health care team, a case manager works directly with patients to oversee their care, including providing baseline assessments and evaluations, managing their files, creating patient plans, and helping to resolve crises.

 School Social Worker

-A school social worker works in a school setting to help students navigate behavioral and academic challenges and mental health concerns and provide academic and classroom support to students, teachers, and parents.
+A school social worker works in a K-12 setting to help students navigate behavioral and academic challenges and mental health concerns and provide academic and classroom support to students, teachers, and parents.

 Social and Community Service Manager

 This role serves as a liaison between the community and the non-profit, for-profit, or government agencies that serve an area.
 You may help identify critical programs and services, ensure the need for those programs, and coordinate and supervise programs.